Which version of MySQL is production-ready (GA)?

 MySQL 5.5 achieved General Availability (GA) status with MySQL 5.5.8, which was released for production use on 3 December 2010.

 MySQL 5.0 achieved General Availability (GA) status with MySQL 5.0.15, which was released for production use on 19 October 2005.
-Note that active development for MySQL 5.0 has ended.
+Active development for MySQL 5.0 has ended.

 What is the state of development (non-GA) versions?